A new range strategy is launched with the introduction of the GranLusso and GranSport trims.

 Specifically, the redesigned central dashboard now accommodates a capacitive high resolution 8.4” screen with multi touch function.

-This area is now characterised by a continuous technical element that integrates the screen, new climate control and new drawer in a single seamless design, emphasising the pure volume composition typical of the Quattroporte.
+This area is now characterized by a continuous technical element that integrates the screen, new climate control and new drawer in a single seamless design, emphasizing the pure volume composition typical of the Quattroporte.

 The central, lower console has also been redesigned and now features a rotary knob for volume and function control, a new lid and phone storage compartment.
 The stylistic approach to these functional elements permits a minimalist design approach for the centre of the dashboard.